After the Wind

 "Of course not!" the boy exclaimed, shocked that Anthony would even suggest such a thing.

-"Then for God's sake stop mentioning it where a snake might overhear you and remind
+"Then for Merlin's sake stop mentioning it where a snake might overhear you and remind

 Buffy laughed along with her friend at Michael's shocked reaction to that potential ramification of his comments, grateful that she hadn't been forced again to try and hide her thoughts on the topic.
 She suspected the reason no points had been taken; because it would be unfair to punish her and her house for a crime she didn't commit.
 The detention had been a necessary means of gaining time alone to discuss what Faith had done, anything more wasn't needed.

 Before they could enter the Great Hall, the sound of running feet and yells drew their attention.
-The entrance hall began to fill up with panting students, most bearing either the new 'I' of the Inquisitorial Squad, or some strange kind of ooze on their robes.
+The Entrance Ball began to fill up with panting students, most bearing either the new 'I' badge of the Inquisitorial Squad, or some strange kind of ooze on their robes.

 "Just wait," A chunky Slytherin prefect bellowed as she attempted to catch her breath, "They'll be coming this way any moment."